indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

   * Exchanger
   * Semaphore
   * LinkedTransferQueue
 * What is *data race*?
 (When a program contains two conflicting accesses that are not ordered by a happens-before relationship, it is said to contain a data race.
-Two accesses to (reads of or writes to) the same variable are said to be conflicting if at least one of the accesses is a write)
+Two accesses to (reads of or writes to) the same variable are said to be conflicting if at least one of the accesses is a write.
+But see [this](https://stackoverflow.com/questions/16615140/is-volatile-read-happens-before-volatile-write/16615355#16615355))
 * Java [*memory model*](https://en.wikipedia.org/wiki/Java_memory_model).
 (A program is correctly synchronized if and only if all sequentially consistent executions are free of data races.
 Correctly synchronized programs have sequentially consistent semantics.
 Causality requirement for incorrectly synchronized programs. [link](https://pdfs.semanticscholar.org/c132/11697f5c803221533a07bd6db839fa60b7b8.pdf))
 * What is *monitor* in Java?
 (Each object in Java is associated with a monitor, which a thread can lock or unlock)
 * What is *safe publication*?